 The Investment and Contract Readiness Fund will enable Reds10, with support from ClearlySo, to take the next step in terms of scaling up and attracting more investment to our social venture.
 We have a business model which we can scale up, and if realised to its full potential, through expert advice and funding, could help thousands of young unemployed individuals gain a trade through an apprenticeship and become sustainably employed.

 The government has also today published the UK’s first Social Investment Readiness Charter, which has been signed by the Cabinet Office, Big Lottery Fund, Big Society Capital and NESTA.
 It commits these organisations to work together to adopt the 5 key principles which will support the growth of the social investment market in the UK.

 The Big Lottery Fund, which is delivering the Social Incubator Fund for the Cabinet Office, is also developing its own Investment Readiness fund which will complement the Government Investment and Contract Readiness Fund.
 It aims to enable social sector organisations to better serve those most in need.
 The Big Lottery Fund is also today publishing a research report into investment readiness, which further demonstrates the need for support in this area.

 Notes to editors

-The Investment and Contract Readiness Fund is a three year £10 million fund managed by the Social Investment Business Group, on behalf of the Cabinet Office, that aims to ensure social ventures are better equipped to secure new forms of investment and compete for public service contracts.
-The fund offers grants of between £50k and £150k to purchase specialised investment and contract readiness support and to cover some of the costs of putting the investment/contract readiness plan into action in the social venture itself.
+The Investment and Contract Readiness Fund is a 3-year £10 million fund managed by the Social Investment Business Group, on behalf of the Cabinet Office, that aims to ensure social ventures are better equipped to secure new forms of investment and compete for public service contracts.
+The fund offers grants of between £50,000 and £150,000 to purchase specialised investment and contract readiness support and to cover some of the costs of putting the investment/contract readiness plan into action in the social venture itself.